 2. Reduced Muscle Fatigue: Compression garments may help reduce muscle vibration during physical activity, which can lead to less muscle fatigue and soreness.
 This can be particularly beneficial during activities that involve repetitive movements, such as running or cycling.

-3. Faster Recovery: Wearing compression garments post-exercise is believed to aid in the removal of metabolic waste products from the muscles, such as lactic acid, which can speed up the recovery process and reduce muscle soreness.
+3. Fast Recovery: Wearing compression garments post-exercise is believed to aid in the removal of metabolic waste products from the muscles, such as lactic acid, which can speed up the recovery process and reduce muscle soreness.

 4. Minimized Swelling and Edema: Compression garments can help prevent or reduce swelling and edema by promoting the movement of fluid from the limbs back toward the heart, which is especially relevant for athletes who engage in high-impact activities or long-duration events.